htw-imi-showtime/showtime-website/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/features.md

 {{</gallery>}}

 {{<section title="Hand lever shear">}}
-Our hand lever shear is used to cut smaller pieces and strips of metal.
+The hand lever shear is used to cut smaller pieces and strips of metal.
-This machine provides a higher level of accuracy and a more convenient operation than the guillotine shears.
+This tool provides a higher level of accuracy and a more convenient operation than the guillotine shear.
-To operate it users must unhinge the safety hook and pull the lever down, executing the cutting movement of the blade.
+To operate it, users must unhinge the safety hook and pull the lever down, thereby executing the cutting movement of the blade.
+Not only can they slice their fingers off but also knock themselves out when hit by the unsecured lever.
 {{</section>}}

 {{<gallery>}}